sandpiper-framework/sandpiper/test/api/README.md

 DB Version: 1.15 (migrated from 0.00 to 1.15)
 ```

 The recommended database name is `sandpiper` regardless of the server-role you require (primary or secondary).
-If you need both server-roles, you can name it anything you like ("secondary", "receiver", "tidepool", etc.).
+If you need both server-roles, you can name the second database anything you like ("secondary", "receiver", "tidepool", etc.).

 In the example above, we used default values except when required to enter a password for the database owner (please select a strong password of your own) and again, keep a record of it for later.
 You will need it when starting the server.